 - There can be injuries and scarring in the bladder, pelvis, rectum, and the source of the flap.

 - The patient can suffer from unbearable pain, irritation, and discolouration.

 The patient may return to work after one and a half months.
 Those working in physically demanding occupations might need to rest longer.

 During the initial weeks of recovery, the patient should not exercise or carry heavy objects.
-She should also use a catheter to pee.
+They should also use a catheter to pee.

 Other stages of transitional procedures will take place after two to three months.
 The erection implant can get installed a year after the first phalloplasty surgery.